A Weighted Blanket Could Be the Key to a Better Night’s Sleep

 For Sleep

-Dr. Winter further explains that this pressure can be calming because it works by putting your autonomic nervous system into “rest” mode.
+Dr. Winter further explains that this deep pressure can be calming because it works by putting your autonomic nervous system into “rest” mode.
 Weighted blankets may help improve your sleep.

 A study (3) published in 2020 in the journal Sleep, the official publication of the Sleep Research Society, found a percentage of participants who had previously reported issues with both falling and staying asleep noted improved sleep quality and falling asleep quicker after just six weeks of using a weighted blanket.